^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Bulbar dysarthria is a violation of the speech apparatus, which is associated with the innervation of the muscles of the pharynx, larynx, and sky, as a result of which the strength of the voice decreases, nasal appears.
-This disease affects the organs of speech, such as the palate, tongue and lips.
+Bulbar dysarthria is a speech disorder associated with the innervation of the muscles of the pharynx, larynx, and palate, as a result of which the voice strength decreases and nasal speech appears.
+This disease affects the speech organs, such as the palate, tongue, and lips.
 Dysarthria can occur in people of different ages and children.
-But at an early age the disease is more dangerous for development.
-Violated the speed of reading and writing, in some cases - the speed of development of the speech apparatus slows down.
+But at an early age, the disease is more dangerous for development.
+The speed of reading and writing is impaired, and in some cases, the rate of development of the speech apparatus slows down.

-65-85% of dysarthria is accompanied by congenital disorders of the nervous system, such as infantile cerebral palsy.
-In this case, the localization of organic brain damage occurs long before delivery, in utero or in the early stages of child development (usually up to 2 years).
+In 65-85% of cases, dysarthria is accompanied by congenital disorders of the nervous system, such as cerebral palsy.
+In this case, the localization of organic brain damage occurs long before birth, in utero or in the early stages of the child's development (usually up to 2 years).

-Also, this disease in children in the early stages of development appears as a complication after infections that affect the central nervous system (meningitis, encephalitis), brain trauma, purulent otitis.
+Also, this disease in children at the early stages of development occurs as a complication after infections that affect the central nervous system (meningitis, encephalitis), brain injuries, purulent otitis.

-Bulbar dysarthria also develops as a consequence of pathological development of the placenta, rapid or prolonged delivery, toxicosis in severe form, infectious diseases of the mother in the early stages of pregnancy.
+Bulbar dysarthria also develops as a consequence of pathological development of the placenta, rapid or protracted labor, severe toxicosis, and infectious diseases of the mother in the early stages of pregnancy.

-In adults, most often bulbar dysarthria can occur as a result of severe brain trauma, cerebrovascular diseases after a stroke, surgery associated with neurosurgery, tumors (benign and malignant), intoxication (alcohol, narcotic, drug).
+In adults, bulbar dysarthria can most often occur as a result of severe brain injury, cerebrovascular diseases, after a stroke, neurosurgical surgery, tumors (benign and malignant), intoxication (alcohol, drugs, medicine).
 It can occur in patients with multiple sclerosis, Parkinson's disease.

 Risk factors

-There are several main factors that contribute to the emergence of dysarthria:
+There are several main factors that contribute to the development of dysarthria:

-• Birth trauma.
-Children born with the diagnosis of cerebral palsy, most often have different forms of dysarthria, in particular bulbar.
-Also, because of severe toxicosis, oxygen deficiency, bad habits of the mother, the child still in the womb can get such a complication.
-Strongly premature babies are also at risk, since the neonatal nervous system is not yet fully formed.
+• Birth injuries.
+Children born with a diagnosis of cerebral palsy most often have different forms of dysarthria, in particular bulbar.
+Also, due to severe toxicosis, oxygen deficiency, bad habits of the mother, the child can get such a complication in the womb.
+Very premature babies are also at risk, since the nervous system in newborns is not yet fully formed.

 • Infectious diseases of the nervous system.
 This is extremely rare.

-Determine if the person is sick is difficult enough.
-There are symptoms of bulbar dysarthria, diagnosing which can determine the disease and begin timely treatment: indistinct and fuzzy speech, articulation is broken, arbitrary salivation, masky face, spasms of the respiratory musculature.
+It is quite difficult to determine whether a person is ill.
+There are symptoms of bulbar dysarthria, diagnosing which can help determine the disease and begin timely treatment: slurred and unclear speech, impaired articulation, involuntary salivation, mask-like face, spasms of the respiratory muscles.

-Dysarthria is characterized by a number of non-verbal and speech symptoms.
-Non-verbal can include paralysis and paresis of the muscles of the limbs and trunk in general, which block movement and entail a violation of the perception of space.
-Also, there may be disruption of the oculomotor muscles, which entail disturbances in visual functions, the lack of the possibility of fixing a glance on the subject.
-Violations of the emotional-volitional sphere, mental development, violation of articulation, respiration, and muscle tone are often possible.
+Dysarthria is characterized by a number of non-speech and speech symptoms.
+Non-speech symptoms include paralysis and paresis of the muscles of the limbs and trunk in general, which block movement and lead to a violation of spatial perception.
+Disorders of the oculomotor muscles are also possible, which lead to visual impairments and the inability to fixate the gaze on an object.
+Disorders of the emotional-volitional sphere, mental development, articulation disorders, breathing, and muscle tone are often possible.

-Speech symptoms are characterized by a loss of articulation, the voice loses its voicelessness, becomes deaf, and speech is indistinct, monotonous.
-Vowels and voiced consonants sound nasal, speech is dominated by dull sounds.
-The speech is slow, heavy, quickly tires the patient.
-General motor activity in bulbar dysarthria is impaired, because the integrity of perception is impaired due to the disease.
+Speech symptoms include loss of articulate speech, the voice loses its sonority, becomes muffled, and speech is slurred and monotonous.
+Vowels and voiced consonants sound nasal, and muffled sounds dominate speech.
+Speech is slow, heavy, and quickly tires the patient.
+General motor skills are impaired in bulbar dysarthria, since the integrity of perception is impaired due to the disease.

-People with such a disease are hard enough to squint their eyes or move their eyebrows.
+People with this disease have a hard time closing their eyes or moving their eyebrows.
 The first signs of bulbar dysarthria in children are problems with breastfeeding, frequent regurgitation or choking.
-In slightly older - the lack of characteristic for this age of babbling, distortion of sounds and, consequently, the possibility of hearing impairment.
+In slightly older children, there is a lack of babbling typical for this age, distortion of sounds and, as a result, the possibility of hearing loss.

-An experienced speech therapist can quickly determine the degree of development of bulbar dysarthria and prescribe a course of treatment.
+An experienced speech therapist will be able to quickly determine the degree of development of bulbar dysarthria and prescribe a course of treatment.

 Forms

-Depending on the affected anatomical structure in the cerebral cortex, several forms of dysarthria are distinguished: bulbar, subcortical, cerebellar, cortical and pseudobulbarnaya.
+Depending on the affected anatomical structure in the cerebral cortex, several forms of dysarthria are distinguished: bulbar, subcortical, cerebellar, cortical and pseudobulbar.

-Bulbar dysarthria is manifested by paralysis of the facial muscles and the vocal apparatus, which leads to speech and breathing disorders.
-Most often this form occurs with brain tumors.
+Bulbar dysarthria is manifested by paralysis of the facial muscles and vocal apparatus, which entails speech and breathing disorders.
+Most often, this form occurs with brain tumors.

-For subcortical dysarthria, the contractions of facial muscles and the vocal apparatus are characteristic.
-Speech in this case is smooth and slow, but under certain emotional situations and anxiety can break.
-Often this form of dysarthria is a companion for hearing loss.
+Subcortical dysarthria is characterized by contractions of the facial muscles and vocal apparatus.
+Speech in this case is smooth and slow, but in certain emotional situations and excitement it can break down.
+Often this form of dysarthria is accompanied by hearing loss.

-Mozzekchkovaya dysarthria accompanies other forms of deviation and as an independent form of the disease is rare enough, expressed in a chanted speech with frequent shouting.
+Mesozoic dysarthria accompanies other forms of deviations and as an independent form of the disease is quite rare, expressed in scanned speech with frequent shouting.

-Pseudobulbar dysarthria occurs most often.
-With this form, the brain is affected least of all and speech differs little from normal, with a small exception: at the junction of several consonants or vowels, not all letters are pronounced, "swallowed" or can be replaced by others.
+Pseudobulbar dysarthria is the most common.
+In this form, the brain is affected the least and speech differs little from normal, with a few exceptions: at the junction of several consonants or vowels, not all letters are pronounced, are “swallowed” or can be replaced by others.

-In the definition and diagnosis of bulbar dysarthria involved two doctors - a neuropathologist and speech therapist.
-Speech therapist should conduct an examination of the whole speech apparatus, sound reproduction, mobility of the muscles of the face, lips.
-After that the doctor makes his conclusion.
+Two doctors take part in the definition and diagnosis of bulbar dysarthria - a neurologist and a speech therapist.
+The speech therapist must examine the entire speech apparatus, pronunciation, mobility of the facial muscles, lips.
+After which the doctor makes his conclusion.

-Further it is necessary to address to the neuropathologist, since dysarthria is also a disease of the nervous system.
-The neurologist prescribes treatment on the basis of examining the speech therapist and his own.
-Most often, you can do with a minimal correction of speech.
+Next, you need to see a neurologist, since dysarthria is also a disease of the nervous system.
+The neurologist prescribes treatment based on the speech therapist's examination and his own.
+Most often, you can get by with minimal speech correction.

 What do need to examine?